MET-OM/dnora-era5/README.md

 # dnora-era5
-Add-on to dnora: Access to MET Norway's weather products
+Add-on to dnora: Access to ERA5 weather products